-I like taking my Yashica twin lens camera with me on trips and finding ways to fit large landscapes and small town buildings in squares.
+A ritual of mine is taking my Yashica twin lens camera with me whenever I go on trips and finding ways to fit large landscapes and small town buildings in squares.
 Shots below are from a recent trip out to Big Bend National Park.

 This month I photographed families that are a part of the Children’s HOME Initiative (CHI), which has helped over 450 families move out of homelessness.
 A unique program created by the organization Foundation Communities, it offers greatly reduced rents for extremely low-income parents with young children and provides intensive on-site case management services.

 The kids were so much fun to be around and their level of cuteness made my job super easy.
 The photos will be used by Foundation Communities for print and online materials.
 The families will also receive prints of their family portraits.

 For their recent luncheon, my client Texans Care for Children commissioned a video to help illustrate the work they do on behalf of Texas children.
 Early Childhood Intervention (ECI) services is a statewide program that helps children 0-3 with developmental disabilities.
 When the state decided to cut funds to ECI, Texans Care for Children published a report to shed a light on how the cuts negatively affect children who need these extra supports to learn how to crawl, eat, and walk on their own.